CS-SI/pytest-executable/doc/test-case.rst

 the |exe|.
 Those checks can be done by comparing the files with a tolerance , see :ref:`yaml-tol`.
 The *references* section shall contain a list of paths to the files to be compared.
-A path shall be defined relatively to the test case outpput directory, it may use any shell pattern like :file:`**`, :file:`*`, :file:`?`, for instance:
+A path shall be defined relatively to the test case output directory, it may use any shell pattern like :file:`**`, :file:`*`, :file:`?`, for instance:

 .. code-block:: yaml